James Hockenhull

-General Sir James Richard Hockenhull (born 27 July 1964) is a senior British Army officer who serves as Commander of UK Strategic Command, as well as Aide-de-Camp General to the King (formerly to the Queen) since 2022.
+General Sir James Richard Hockenhull (born 27 July 1964) is a former senior British Army officer who served as Commander of UK Strategic Command from 2022 to 2026.

 Background and education

 Hockenhull was born in 1964 at Havant, Hampshire, to William Hockenhull and Jean née Philpott.

-Educated at the Royal Hospital School, Ipswich, before going up to read Politics at the University of York (BA), he later pursued postgraduate Military Studies at Cranfield University (MA).
+Educated at the Royal Hospital School, Ipswich, before studying Politics at the University of York (BA), he later pursued postgraduate Military Studies at Cranfield University (MA).

 Military career

 Hockenhull was commissioned into the Intelligence Corps in 1986.
 He deployed to Northern Ireland many times during his early career, for which he was appointed a Member of the Order of the British Empire (MBE) on 22 November 1994, awarded a Queen's Commendation for Valuable Service "in recognition of gallant and distinguished services" in 1999, and promoted Officer of the Order of the British Empire (OBE) on 30 September 2003.

 Hockenhull became an Instructor at the United States Army Command and General Staff College at Fort Leavenworth, Kansas, in 2003 before being deployed as Chief, Campaign Plans at Headquarters Multi-National Force – Iraq in December 2005, for which he was awarded the United States Bronze Star Medal in 2006.
 He went on to be Deputy Director, Force Development in August 2006, Chief, Plans at Headquarters Allied Rapid Reaction Corps in Afghanistan in 2008 and Director ISTAR at Headquarters Land Forces in 2008.
 After that he became Head Military Strategic Planning at the Ministry of Defence in September 2011, Director of the Ministry of Defence Advisory Group in Kabul in June 2012, and Director Cyber, Intelligence and Information Integration in March 2015.
 He was awarded the United States Officer of the Legion of Merit in 2017.
 The following year, Hockenhull was appointed Chief of Defence Intelligence and promoted to lieutenant general.
 He was advanced as a Knight Commander of the Order of the British Empire (KBE) in the 2021 New Year Honours.